 - Registering trademarks with USPTO.

-- Providing counseling in connection with various copyright issues, including assessing public domain status of works, fair use of copyrighted works, and protectability of new works.
+- Providing counseling in connection with various copyright issues, including assessing public domain status of works, fair use of copyrighted works, registration, and protectability of new works.